PabloBorja/Low-cost-tendon-driven-SR/README.md

 These systems can be used for teaching and research purposes.
 Additionally, you can create fun applications with additional electronics or robotics knowledge.
 So, hobbyists are also welcome.

+## Manufacturing Your Robots

+The folder "files" contains all the files required to produce the units.
+We provide source and ready-to-go files.
+You can use the latter if you are happy with the design or modify the source files to tailor the robots to your needs.

+In the "manual" folder, you will find a document with instructions on how to assemble the units.

 ## Funding, Publications, and Contact

 The soft robots discussed in this repository were designed at the University of Plymouth, where the UKRI funded the research activities.
 Grant Reference **EP/X525789/1**.